Art for well-being and vitality

 Being part of a community and organising local activities are central to our operations.

-Extending our artistic activities beyond major population centres creates employment opportunities for artists in places that can be far from cultural centres, museums and jobs in the creative industries.
+Extending our artistic activities beyond major population centres creates employment opportunities for artists in places that can be far from cultural centres, museums and jobs in creative industries.
 Our goal is to encourage the involvement and interaction of residents of different ages and backgrounds, as well as cooperation between people in rural and urban areas.

 We all pass countless places every day that are going through some sort of transformation.
 They are either abandoned, waiting to be repurposed or already turning into something else.
 Artistic interventions can introduce unexpected opportunities for trying out something different.

 We produce multi-arts and multimedia events, festivals, exhibitions, seminars, workshops and publications through means of environmental art, working with museums, municipalities, artists and various local, national and international organisations.